 My previous research interests include looking at the interaction of Vitamin D and cells of the immune system, as well as examining the properties of Milk Thistle preparations.
 Milk Thistle is a herb that has a long traditional use for its protective effect on the liver, which has been validated by a number of modern studies.

 With a background in Medical Science and wide experience of Herbal Medicine, I use my knowledge of both orthodox Medicine and Herbal Medicine to offer my patients an integrated approach to optimise treatment benefits.

-I have also written and delivered workshops and courses in Herbal Medicine at the University of Leicester Botanical Gardens, and regulary give talks to local social groups.
+I have also written and delivered workshops and courses in Herbal Medicine at the University of Leicester Botanical Gardens, The William Scott Abbot Trust at Sacrewell Farm, and I regularly give talks to local social groups & WI’s.